 29. Pacifier with clip if they take one

 A pacifier is very helpful for takeoff and landing to help clear your baby’s ears.
 Make sure that it’s on a clip so that it doesn’t fall on the floor, and bring a few extra pacifiers that you’ve cleaned at home just in case it touches a surface you’re not thrilled about.

 28. Car seat – to check or not to check?

 Should you check your car seat as hold luggage, gate check it, or bring it on board?
 If you have been able to secure a free seat, or purchased a seat for your baby, you’ll probably prefer to bring it onboard.
-Personally, we always check the car seat.
-We have a separate travel carseat that was handed down to us by a friend, so we know its history, and since it’s our ‘backup’ carseat, we risk it.
+Personally, we always check the car seat in a car seat travel bag.

 That said, it could get damaged, the airline could lose it, and we could be stuck in a situation where we arrive at our destination without a car seat.
-We have rolled the dice thus far, but I could see a reality in which that bites us.
-Still, we don’t want to cart it through the airport to gate check, though thats totally an option.
+We have rolled the dice thus far, but if you’d rather not, you can typically gate check it, too.

 27. Baggage allowances